Mixed-Effect Thompson Sampling

-It is unclear if modeling of latent parameters is needed since the Bayes regret in \cref{sec:setting} does not explicitly depend on $\Psi_*$.
-The most intuitive approach would be to discard the latent parameters and maintain a single joint posterior over all action parameters $\Theta_* \in \real^{Kd}$, as the actions are correlated.
-While this is possible, we argue that it is suboptimal when the number of latent parameters $L$ is much smaller than the number of actions $K$, which is common in practice.
+The Bayes regret in \cref{sec:optimality} does not directly depend on $\Psi_*$.
+Thus the benefit of modeling the effect parameters is not immediately clear.
+It is tempting to marginalize them out, and only maintain a single joint posterior of all action parameters $\Theta_* \in \real^{Kd}$.
+Although this is feasible, posterior updates would be complex and computationally inefficient when $K \gg L$, which is common in practice.